-11 LHL Fund
+11 Lee Hsien Loong Fund

-The LHL Fund was set up in 2016 with an initial donation of \$10.7 million.
+The Lee Hsien Loong Fund (formerly known as "LHL Fund") was set up in 2016 with an initial donation of \$10.7 million.
 The fund focuses on the following objectives:

-- (a) Education for youth; - (b) Support and care for the needy; - (c) Support and care for the very young and the elderly; and - (d) Improvement of life and living for Singapore and its people through community and development projects which include, but are not limited to, developing Singapore as a garden city, promoting multi-racial harmony, promoting tri-partite co-operation, and securing clean water and air.
+- (a) Education for children and youth; - (b) Support and care for the needy and the elderly; - (c) Support and care of individuals with special needs; - (d) Support research in maternal health and early childhood development; - (e) Support maternal and child health and development; - (f) Improvement of life and living for Singapore and its people.